Kilonova24/Novafield/README.md

 * Suit Display - Spaceships - Casual

 ## Recommended Display Settings
+Brightness - 2.62
-* Crowd Density - Medium (Helps with NPCs getting stuck and the invisible body parts on crowds bug)
+Contrast - 0.63 (Adjust this setting if your game is too dark/bright) Crowd Density - Medium (Helps with NPCs getting stuck and the invisible body parts on crowds bug) Film Grain - 0
+Depth of Field - Off